 Years of Experience

-Those who have five to nine years of work experience see average salaries of $63K per year.
-The largest fraction of New York City Department of Education people (37 percent) have been working for one to four years and earn approximately $51K annually on average.
+Five to nine years of work experience seem to result in median wages of about $62K per year.
+Broken down by tenure, the largest share of New York City Department of Education employees (38 percent) have one to four years of experience and earn $51K annually on average.

 Certifications and Degrees